kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

    0x0000000000401113 <+13>:	retq
 ```

-Without protection it looks like this:
+Without protection (skip) it looks like this:
 ```
 Dump of assembler code for function test:
    0x0000000000401106 <+0>:	push   %rbp